al34n1x/database_sec/Lab1/README.md

 ```

-NOTE: Please refer to the [Database Creation Script]() if you need further guidance on how to build your database.
+*NOTE: Refer to the [Database Creation Script](https://raw.githubusercontent.com/al34n1x/database_sec/main/Lab1/database_creation.sql?token=ACLJTG5ZGROWLQMCRALXRVLBO2KKW) if you need further guidance on how to build your database.*

 ## Insert Data